ElvinRustamov/Work-Samples/DiabetesPrediction-Python/Readme.md

 Logistic regression estimates the probability of an event occurring, such as diabetes or not diabetes, based on a given dataset of independent variables.
 Since the outcome is a probability, the dependent variable is bounded between 0 and 1.

 ### Model Optimization

+The dataset consists of 100 000 rows and I split the dataset into three part (train, test and validation set).
+In general I can say that this dataset is small.
+For small datasets, ‘liblinear’ is a good choice.
 When I optimize the model I changed the algorithm from *lbfgs* to *liblinear*.

+My purpose in dividing the data into three sets is that when I optimize the model, there is a possibility that the model will memorize the data in the test set and also it is possible that a margin of error in the results I will obtain.
+After I have optimized and finished the model, I can use the validation set to calculate the accuracy rate with more precision.